sabuuuu/Employes/README.md

 # Employes
-Emloyes side of a management of national magazines destktop app
+Emloyes side of a management of national magazines desktop app